DrunkExorcism/DrunkExorcism/README.md

  ... ... ... ✧
  ╭ ─U─U────────── ✦ ⁺.
 ╰─ ꩜ about me.ᐟ
-۝ ┇name(s): Stanley, stan, Jasper, drunk, Hans.
+۝ ┇name(s): you can call me Stanley, stan, or Hans

 ◡┇pronouns: he/him/ ✓ They/them
-- I'm a cis female this takes more comfort to Masculine terms -
+- i take only to masculine terms please don't associate me with feminie terms -

-۝  ┇age: private !!
+۝  ┇age: private.

-Taken or Single?: single, however i have no interest in starting a relationship.
+Taken or Single?: single

 Listening to: